Matts52/pysecoda/README.md

 Currently, API version 1.0.0 is supported by this wrapper.

-Find the full implemenetation on [Github](https://github.com/Matts52/pysecoda)
+Find the full implementation on [Github](https://github.com/Matts52/pysecoda)

 ## Installation